ViaSat-3: Satellites

-The ViaSat-3 constellation consists of three separate satellites, each designed to provide coverage to a global region: ViaSat-3 F1 will cover the Americas; ViaSat-3 F2 will cover Europe, the Middle East and Africa (EMEA); and ViaSat-3 F3 will cover the Asia-Pacific (APAC) regions.
+The ViaSat-3 constellation consists of three separate satellites, each designed to provide coverage to a region: ViaSat-3 F1 will cover the Americas; ViaSat-3 F2 will cover Europe, the Middle East and Africa (EMEA); and ViaSat-3 F3 will cover the Asia-Pacific (APAC) regions.
 However due to technical difficulties with F1 that significantly lowered its capacity, once F2 is launched it will cover the Americas, and F1 will be moved to the EMEA region.

-Launch
+Launches

 Viasat has three launch contracts, one for each ViaSat-3 class satellite.
 In 2016, the company announced plans to launch the first satellite with Arianespace on an Ariane 6 rocket.
 In 2018, Viasat announced that the second one will be launched with United Launch Alliance on an Atlas V, and the third one with SpaceX on the Falcon Heavy.

 The ViaSat-3 F1 (Americas) and ViaSat-3 F2 (EMEA) satellites at one time were expected to launch about six months apart starting in 2021, with the ViaSat-3 F3 (APAC) satellite projected to launch in the second half of 2022.
 However, in February, 2021, ViaSat's CEO announced that the company did not expect to launch the first satellite until early 2022.
 It would then take several months for the satellite to be in full service, because of necessary testing.

 By 2023, delays to the inaugural Ariane 6 launch prompted Viasat to cancel their contract with Arianespace and seek bids from other companies to launch the ViaSat-3 APAC satellite.

 ViaSat-3 F1 launched on 1 May 2023 aboard a Falcon Heavy rocket, which successfully placed it into a near-geosynchronous orbit in the early hours of 1 May at an altitude of approximately 34,600 kilometers.
 Deployment of the antenna did not occur nominally and the satellite's performance was severely affected.
 Viasat triggered a $420 million claim, a space insurance underwriter described the situation to CNBC as a “market changing event” for the sector.
 Viasat suffered its biggest one-day loss in share price following the news.
 In February 2024, Viasat announced that the crippled satellite is expected to enter commercial service in the second quarter of 2024 at less than ten percent of its 1 terabit per second capacity, and that a $421 million insurance claim had been filed.

-The ViaSat-3 F2 satellite is currently scheduled to launch in the second half of 2025 on an Atlas V rocket.
-The ViaSat-3 F3 satellite is expected to launch on a to-be-determined commercial launch vehicle.
+The ViaSat-3 F2 satellite was launched in 14 November 2025 on an Atlas V rocket.

+The ViaSat-3 F3 satellite was launched on 29 April 2026 on a Falcon Heavy rocket.